Pikuseru/swiftui-pull-to-refresh/README.md

 ## Changelog

-* 2.0.0 - Changed `RefreshProgressBuilder` to take an extra `percent` value in the range `0...1`.
-Added a `RefreshActivityIndicator.masked(state: RefreshState, percent: Double)` modifier for iOS 15+.
-Fixed warning on `refreshableCompat`.
+* 2.0.0 - Changed `RefreshProgressBuilder` to take an extra `percent` value in the range `0...1` and added a `RefreshActivityIndicator.masked(state: RefreshState, percent: Double)` modifier, increased minimum version to iOS 15.
 * 1.1.9 - Reworked haptic feedback, added haptic feedback as optional.
 * 1.1.8 - Fixed crash when doing two pulls quickly in succession.
 * 1.1.7 - Updated haptic feedback.
 Increased Swift version for Podspec.